ckoval7/df-aggregator/README.md

 - [scikit-learn](https://scikit-learn.org/stable/install.html)
 - [python-geojson](https://python-geojson.readthedocs.io/en/latest/)
 - [czml3](https://github.com/poliastro/czml3)
-    - ~As of this writing, the version from pip does not support ellipses.
-Please use the version from GitHub.~
     - pip3 now has the proper version of czml3!
 Version should be >= 0.5.4

 ## Other things you'll need: